celery/cyme/docs/introduction.rst

     ["a35f2518-13bb-4403-bbdf-dd8751077712"]

-Note that this will list instances for every agent, not just the agent you are currently speaking to over HTTP.
+Note that this will list instances for every branch, not just the branch you are currently speaking to over HTTP.

 Let's create a queue declaration for a queue named ``tasks``.